Kotlin/kotlinx.coroutines/reactive/coroutines-guide-reactive.md

 <!--- TEST LINES_START -->

-Note, that [Unconfined] context shall be used with care.
+Note, that [Dispatchers.Unconfined] context shall be used with care.
 It may improve the overall performance on certain tests, due to the increased stack-locality of operations and less scheduling overhead, but it also produces deeper stacks and makes it harder to reason about asynchronicity of the code that is using it.

-If a coroutine sends an element to a channel, then the thread that invoked the [send][SendChannel.send] may start executing the code of a coroutine with [Unconfined] dispatcher.
+If a coroutine sends an element to a channel, then the thread that invoked the [send][SendChannel.send] may start executing the code of a coroutine with [Dispatchers.Unconfined] dispatcher.
 The original producer coroutine that invoked `send`  is paused until the unconfined consumer coroutine hits its next suspension point.
 This is very similar to a lock-step single-threaded `onNext` execution in Rx world in the absense of thread-shifting operators.
 It is a normal default for Rx, because operators are usually doing very small chunks